Ecliptia/challenge-to-recruit-devs/README.md

-# Developer Recruitment Challenge
+# Moonlink.js Developer Recruitment Challenge

 ## Introduction
-Welcome to the developer recruitment challenge for individuals interested in contributing to an npmjs Lavalink client package.
-This challenge aims to assess your coding skills, code clarity, and basic understanding of interacting with an API.
+Welcome to the developer recruitment challenge to become a Moonlink.js developer.
+This challenge aims to assess your coding skills, code clarity, and basic understanding of interactions with Moonlink.js.

 ## Objective
-The main goal of this challenge is to create a simple client to interact with Lavalink and perform basic operations, such as playing and pausing a song.
+The challenge is to create a simple client to interact with Lavalink (without using packages that provide this functionality out of the box) and perform basic operations, such as playing and pausing music.

 ## Requirements